jeonghanlee/epics-trainings/docs/CH2/ciwithgitlab.md

 | :---: |
 |**Figure 9** ALS-U GitLab Sandbox - debian12-builder - no `.sitemodule`|

-### Add `.sitmodules` dependency
+### Add `.sitemodules` dependency
-If your IOC requires the site specific modules, you must add `.sitmodules` file into the top of your IOC.
+If your IOC requires the site specific modules, you must add `.sitemodules` file into the top of your IOC.
 Please go your IOC, and add `.sitemodules` file.

 ```bash